Charles de Condren

 Charles de Condren, Cong.
-Orat., a Doctor of the Sorbonne (15 December 1588 - 17 January 1641), was a French mystic of the 17th century, and is considered a leading member of the French School of Spirituality.
+Orat.
+(15 December 1588 – 17 January 1641), was a French Catholic mystic of the 17th century and is considered a leading member of the French School of Spirituality.

 Early life

 Condren was born on 15 December 1588 in Vauxbuin, near Soissons.
 His father, governor of the royal castle of Piles near Meaux, had converted from Protestantism to Catholicism.
 He sought to instill in his son an attraction for military life, and had the boy outfitted with a military uniform when still very young.
-Charles was tutored by M. le Masson, a canon of Soissons, and displayed a remarkable memory even at a young age.
+Charles was tutored by M. Le Masson, a canon of Soissons, and displayed a remarkable memory even at a young age.

 Charles had a decisive spiritual experience at the age of eleven and half and decided to become a priest.
 He studied in the secondary school of Harcourt from 1603 till 1605, but because of an illness returned to his family for several months.
 His father was still determined that Charles should join the army either at Calais or in Holland, but perceiving the serious of the illness, agreed that should his son recover, he could enter religious life.